FYP-hyz-mjj-2024/posture/README.md

 pedestrians always appear together, and we could not afford to run too many instances of the model at the same time.
 Therefore, measures must be taken to allow a model to detect multiple people in a single image.

+&emsp; There are at least two ways of reaching this goal.
+#### 1. Mediapipe Only
+&emsp; Feed an entire frame into mediapipe, and mediapipe detects multiple set of landmarks.

+#### 2. YOLO + Mediapipe
+&emsp; Feed a frame into YOLO first.
+YOLO would extract people in the frame, and return multiple sub-images.
+Then, feed those sub-images into mediapipe one-by-one to get the skeletons of multiple people.

 ## To be continued...